-Unlawful eviction of land means removing any persons from their rightfully owned land in an illegal manner which is not consistent with the applicable real-estate and property laws.
-Such illegal manners may include forcibly removing persons directly or indirectly, threatening or using violence to remove persons from the land, and disregarding the relevant processes when dealing with land as established under the applicable land laws.
+Unlawful eviction of land means removing any persons from their rightfully owned land in an illegal manner which is not consistent with the applicable laws on land matters.
+Such illegal manner may include forcibly removing the persons directly or indirectly, threatening or using violence to remove persons from the land, and disregarding the relevant processes when dealing with land as established under the applicable land laws.

-- PUMA Entities shall not unlawfully evict or deprive persons from any land when acquiring, building on, or otherwise using the land for any of their business activities. - PUMA Entities must conduct sufficient due diligence on any land that they intend to acquire, build on or use to ensure that the land was not obtained unlawfully.
+- PUMA Entities shall not unlawfully evict or deprive persons from any land when acquiring, building on, or otherwise using the land for any of its business activities. - PUMA Entities must conduct sufficient due diligence on any land that they intend to acquire, build on or use to ensure that the land was not obtained unlawfully.

-4. Grievance Mechanisms
+Section 4: Grievance Mechanisms